Nephrotic Syndrome - Topic Overview

 What causes nephrotic syndrome?

 right amount of protein in the blood.
-Damaged kidneys let protein slip from the
+Protein

 blood into the urine.
-Without enough protein in the blood, fluid builds up in
+As a result, fluid builds up in

 Sometimes doctors don't know what causes it.